kijiproject/kiji/kiji-bento/README.md

 kiji-bento ${project.version}
 =============================

-kiji-bento is a standalone distribution of kiji-schema that includes:
+kiji-bento is a standalone distribution of projects in the Kiji ecosystem that includes:

-* `kiji-schema`: Included at the top-level of the distribution, kiji-schema provides a simple Java API and tools for storing and managing typed data in HBase.
+* `kiji-schema`: Included at the top-level of the distribution, kiji-schema provides a simple Java API and command-line tools for storing and managing typed data in HBase.
+* `kiji-mapreduce`: Included in the `lib` directory, kiji-mapreduce provides a simple Java API and command-line tools for using Hadoop MapReduce to import and process data in Kiji tables.
+* `kiji-mapreduce-lib`: Included in the `lib` directory, kiji-mapreduce-lib is a Java library of utilities for writing MapReduce jobs on Kiji tables, as well as ready to use producers, gatherers, and importers.
 * `bento-cluster`: Located in the `cluster` directory, bento-cluster allows users to run HDFS, MapReduce, and HBase clusters easily on the local machine.